-In general, most people who experience cognitive dysfunction will have mild to moderate problems that may only involve one or two areas.
+Most people with MS who experience cognitive dysfunction will have mild to moderate problems that may only involve one or two areas.
 Memory issues such as acquiring, retaining, and retrieving new information are the most frequently reported cognitive challenges.

-The National MS Society stresses the importance of early recognition with cognitive changes but also recognizes how subtle these changes may be, especially at first.
+The National MS Society stresses the importance of early recognition of cognitive changes but also recognizes how subtle these changes may be, especially at first.

 Some common early signs may include having difficulty:

 - remembering what to do in your job or during daily routines